-2021 has already enriched the healthcare industry with discoveries and innovations.
-But most of the core changes are still ahead.
+2022 is expected to strengthen the healthcare industry with breakthrough discoveries and innovations.
+Most of the core changes are still waiting ahead!

 This article will explore the key medical technology trends and transformations expected in the world of medicine in the foreseeable future.
 The general focus is on boosting the quality and affordability of healthcare services and predicting and preventing diseases instead of treating them at advanced stages.